JunyiXia001/BCOG-FINAL-PROJECT/README.md

 ## **Documentatation**
-The logic of our program is sperated into two major parts which are game logic and it's visualization.
-Our program mimics the Monopoly broad game through Tkinter and load map data through JSON file.Our program have four major components：
+The logic of our program is seperated into two major parts which are game logic and it's visualization.
+Our program mimics the Monopoly broad game through Tkinter and load map data through JSON file.Our program has four major components：

 •Display class visualizes the game.\
 •Take_turn method provides the main logic of the game (movememt, place tracking, space info)\
 •Load Map function provide the information of each space in the game.\
 •Buyland, sell land functions allow players to manage their assets.\
-•Take chance function generates random events from a set of predefined Chance cards.\
+•Take chance function generates random events from a set of predefined Chance cards.

 ## **Function description**
 Display class\